-The classical problem of solving a multivariate polynomial system of equations is presently the subject of intensive research and one of the central practical and theoretical problems in the area of algebraic computation (see some bibliography in [11], [3], [16], [8].)
+The classical problem of solving a multivariate polynomial system of equations is presently the subject of intensive research and one of the central practical and theoretical problems in the area of algebraic computation (see some bibliography in [11], [3], [16], [8]).
 It has major applications, for instance, to robotics, computer modeling and graphics, molecular biology, and computational algebraic geometry.

 The oldest approach to the solution is the elimination method, reducing the problem to the computation of the associated resultant or its multiples.
-This classical method has evolved in the old works by Bezout, Dixon, and Macaulay (see e.g. [11], [24]), then remained largely ignored by the researchers and algorithm designers but was resurrected by Canny in the 80s to become a very popular approach since solution of a multivariate polynomial system to matrix operations, in particular, by rational transformation of the original problem into a matrix eigenproblem (cf. [1], [7], [14]).
+This classical method has evolved in the old works by Bezout, Dixon, and Macaulay (see e.g. [11], [24]), then remained largely ignored by the researchers and algorithm designers but was resurrected by Canny in the 80s to become a very popular approach since then.
+One of the major further steps was the reduction of the solution of a multivariate polynomial system to matrix operations, in particular, by rational transformation of the original problem into a matrix eigenproblem (cf. [1], [7], [14]).

 The approach has been explored and extended by many researchers, has been exploited in practice of algebraic computing, and also supported the record asymptotic upper bound $\mathcal{O}^(D^3)$ on the arithmetic computational complexity of the solution of a polynomial system having a finite number of roots.
-Here and hereafter, $\mathcal{O}^(s)$ stands for $\mathcal{O}(s \log^c s)$, c denoting a constant independent of s, and D is an upper bound on the number of roots of the given polynomial system.
-(For D we may choose either the Bezout bound, $\prod_i d_i$, d_i denoting the maximum degree in the i-th variable in all monomials of the system, or the Bernstein bound, which is much smaller for sparse systems and equals the mixed volume of the associated Newton polytope, defined by the exponents of the monomials.)
-The cited record bound $\mathcal{O}^(D^3)$ is due to [22] but also has several other derivations and has been staying as a stable landmark for the multivariate polynomial system solving, somewhat similarly to the complexity bound $\mathcal{O}^(N^3)$ for solving a nonsingular linear system of N equations, which was supported by Gaussian elimination and stayed as a landmark and a record until Strassen's result of 1969.
-In fact, even in the case of solving generic polynomial system (including no degeneracy) as well as for many subproblems and related problems, no known algorithms support any better bound than $\mathcal{O}^(D^3)$.
-This includes approximation of all real roots of a polynomial system (which is highly important due to applications to robotic and computer graphics), all its roots lying in a fixed n-dimensional box or disc, counting all roots in such a box or disc or all real roots, and even approximating a single root.
-Some progress was achieved in [16], where a single root was approximated in $\mathcal{O}^(3^n D^2)$ time, but under a certain strong restriction on the input polynomials.
+Here and hereafter, $\mathcal{O}^(s)$ stands for $\mathcal{O}(s \log^c s)$, c denoting a constant independent of s, and D is an upper bound on the number of solutions to the given polynomial system.
+(For D we may choose either the Bezout bound, $\prod_i d_i$, d_i denoting the maximum degree of all monomials of the system in the i-th variable, or the Bernstein bound, which is much smaller for sparse systems and equals the mixed volume of the associated Newton polytope, defined by the exponents of the monomials.)
+The cited record bound $\mathcal{O}^(D^3)$ is due to [22] but also has several other derivations and has been staying as a stable landmark for the multivariate polynomial system solving, somewhat similarly to the complexity bound $\mathcal{O}^(N^3)$ for solving a nonsingular linear system of N equations, which was supported by Gaussian elimination and stayed as a landmark and a record until Strassen's breakthrough of 1969.
+In fact for many subproblems and related problems no known algorithms support any better bound than $\mathcal{O}^(D^3)$.
+This includes approximation of all real roots of a polynomial system (which is highly important due to applications to robotic and computer graphics), all its roots lying in a fixed n-dimensional box or disc, counting all roots in such a box or disc or all real roots, the complete solution of a polynomial system whose Groebner basis is available, and even approximating a single root.
+Some progress was achieved in [16], where a single root was approximated in $\mathcal{O}^(3^nD^2)$ time, but under a certain strong restriction on the input polynomials.